Conversation (album)

-Conversation is the only studio album by Long Beach hip hop duo the Twinz.
-It was released on August 22, 1995, through Def Jam Recordings and G-Funk Entertainment and was almost entirely produced by Warren G. Conversation peaked at No. 36 on the Billboard 200 and No. 8 on the Top R&B/Hip-Hop Albums chart.
+Conversation is the only studio album by Long Beach hip-hop duo the Twinz.
+It was released on August 22, 1995, through Def Jam Recordings and G-Funk Entertainment and was produced by Warren G. Conversation peaked at No. 36 on the Billboard 200 and No. 8 on the Top R&B/Hip-Hop Albums chart.
 Two singles were released from the album, "Round & Round" and "Eastside LB".
 "First Round Draft Pick" first appeared on the soundtrack to the 1994 film, Jason's Lyric.

 Music videos

 Four music videos were produced to promote the album: "4 Eyes 2 Heads", "Jump ta This", "Eastside LB" and "Round & Round".
 The group also performed "Round & Round" live on an episode of Nickelodeon's All That.

 Critical reception

 The Indianapolis Star concluded that "the brothers' success depends on Warren G staying with them...
 For this all-too-comfy production, he could have picked anyone."